Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

 >     mkdir models
 >     curl https://openaipublic.azureedge.net/clip/models/40d365715913c9da98579312b702a82c18be219cc2a73407c4526f58eba950af/ViT-B-32.pt --output models/ViT-B-32.pt

+Copy the template environent file, and then edit the `.env` file to insert the credentials needed to connect to the database
 ```shell
 cp .env_example .env
 ```

-Edit the `.env` file to insert the credentials needed to connect to the database

 Enable pgvector and set up the table we need in the database
 ```shell